AlecThomson/wsclean/doc/source/wideband_deconvolution.rst

 This resulting map can be used in wsclean with parameters ``-fit-log-pol 3 -force-spectrum forced-spectrum-map.fits``.
 Remember that the ``-fit-log-pol`` option takes as parameter the number of terms being fitted, and not the order of the polynomial.

-A description and further testing of the forced spectrum method is currently being written up into an article (Ceccotti et al., 2023).
-Basic spectral index forcing is available since :doc:`WSClean version 3.0 <changelog/v3.0>`.
-In :doc:`version 3.3 <changelog/v3.3>` this was generalized to constraining any number of terms.
+A description and further testing of the forced spectrum method can be found in Ceccotti et al. (2023; submitted).
+Basic spectral index forcing is available since :doc:`WSClean version 3.0 <changelogs/v3.0>`.
+In :doc:`version 3.3 <changelogs/v3.3>` this was generalized to constraining any number of terms.

 Fit normal or logarithmic polynomials?
 --------------------------------------